ahmedshalaby29/Particle-Text-Renderer/README.md

 ## Usage

 To use the Particle Text Renderer, simply open the `index.html` file in a web browser.
-Enter your desired text in the input field, and watch as the particles dynamically form and animate from the text.
+Enter your desired text in the input field, and watch as the particles dynamically form and animate your text.

 ## Demo